Mira Hashmi

-Mira Hashmi (born 1976) is a Pakistani actress, host and director.
+Mira Hashmi (born 2 October 1976) is a Pakistani actress, host and director.
 She is known for her roles in dramas Teen Bata Teen, Taamak Toyian and Family Front.

 Early life

 Mira was born in 1976 in Lahore, Pakistan.
 She completed her studies and did MPhil in Cultural Studies from National College of Arts in Lahore.
 Later she went to Concordia University in Canada and did Major in film production.

 Career

 Mira made her debut as an actress in 1995 on PTV.
 She appeared in a number of dramas on PTV.
 She appeared in dramas Anteena Washing Powder, Taamak Toyian and Kausar Ka Dastarkhwan.
 She also appeared in dramas Katauti and Teen Bata Teen.
 After that she appeared in comedy drama Family Front as Huma, her role was praised by her co-stars Saba Hameed and Naseem Vicky.

 Personal life

 Mira is married and has two children.
-Mira's father Shoaib Hashmi is an actor and her mother is a painter Salima Hashmi and both of her grandparents were Faiz Ahmad Faiz and Alys Faiz poeters.
-And her aunt Muneeza Hashmi is an producer and her cousin Adeel Hashmi is also an actor.
+Mira's father Shoaib Hashmi was an actor and her mother is a painter Salima Hashmi.
+Both her grandparents Faiz Ahmad Faiz and Alys Faiz were poets.
+Her aunt Muneeza Hashmi is a producer and her cousin Adeel Hashmi is an actor.